There are lots of jerks in the world, and at least half of them are male.

 All during the trial of Mike Tyson and its aftermath, these men have given bleats of pain for that neurotic hood and the retribution that overtook him.

 A lot of men are sneakily pro-Tyson, careful whom they express themselves to.
-They pour out their venom in sports bars, where they trust their listeners, or on talk radio where they can be anonymous.
-Sometimes, afternoon drive-time hosts Lionel on WFLA-970 AM and Dave Campbell on WFNS-910 AM seem as appalled by the calls as the women who call to rebut the creeps.
+They pour out their venom in sports bars, where they trust their listeners, or on local talk radio where they can be anonymous.
+Sometimes, afternoon drive-time hosts Lionel on WFLA-970 AM and Dave Campbell on WFNS-910 AM seem as appalled by the calls as the women who phone in to rebut the creeps.

 One of the latter proclaimed his credo.
 It went something like this: